Compost (Organics) Collection Program

 When Union City residents and businesses place compostable materials like food scraps in their green compost bin/cart, they not only reduce methane emissions, but they also create compost - a valuable soil amendment that retains moisture, conserves water, and nourishes plants and trees.

-Additionally, adding recycling and compost collection services may provide your business with cost savings since compost and recycling collection services are 40% less costly than comparable landfill collection service in Union City.
-Adding the required service(s) may also help your business comply with SB 1383.
+Additionally, adding recycle and compost collection services may provide your business with cost savings since compost and recycle collection services are 40% less costly than comparable landfill collection service in Union City.
+Adding the required service(s) is one step towards meeting SB 1383 compliance.

 Food scraps including: